 - Another negative is the use of body cameras may prevent people from coming forward as credible witnesses to help assist with investigations.
 This is due to fear of retaliation or fear of public exposure.

-- Another con is that technical issues related to the equipment may prevent proper functioning at times.
+- Another con is that technical issues related to the equipment may sometimes prevent proper functioning.
 This could be due to a dead battery, damaged components, obstructed lens, and other problems.
 This could result in personnel missing important witness statements or crucial behavior by officers or citizens.

 - The equipment is expensive.
-Potential costs in their use include the cost of the device itself, ongoing maintenance, and cost of storing and maintain the video footage and recorded data that is collected.
+Potential costs in their use include the cost of the device, ongoing maintenance, and the cost of storing and maintaining the video footage and recorded data collected.
 Storage costs and decisions about who should have access are some of the most hotly debated issues.
-In addition, it costs money to catalog and retrieve footage in response to subpoenas, investigations, and public information requests.
+In addition, it costs money to catalog and retrieves footage in response to subpoenas, investigations, and public information requests.

 On a per-device basis, costs range from a low end of about $100 for basic models to a high of around $1000 per unit.
 The difference in overall cost depends on features, options, quality, and manufacturer.

-However, the total cost may be as much as $1,200 per unit when you add in additional cost with maintenance, data storage and retrieval are considered.
-We expect these costs to come down considerably over the next few years as the technology improves and as new suppliers enter the market.
+However, the total cost may be as much as $1,200 per unit when additional maintenance, data storage, and retrieval costs are considered.
+We expect these costs to decrease considerably over the next few years as the technology improves and new suppliers enter the market.
 The emergence of new suppliers will also bring forth new features, such as live-streaming cams.

 Where to Buy the Equipment (examples only, not an official or complete list)

-If you need to buy equipment, there are a number of manufacturers and distributors.
+If you need to buy equipment, there are several manufacturers and distributors.
 Following is a sample list of providers: